Jaymon/pout/README.md

 Use PIP

+    pip install pout

+Generally, the pypi version and the github version shouldn't be that out of sync, but just in case, you can install from github also:

     pip install git+https://github.com/Jaymon/pout#egg=pout

-that's it, the module is still pretty basic but scratches my itch right now, I'm sure I'll add more stuff, and fix bugs, as I find, and fix, them.

-## Other Things

-### Make Pout easier to use
+## Make Pout easier to use

+### Add pout to a configuration file for you app

 If, like me, you hate having to constantly do `import pout` at the top of every module you want to use `pout` in, you can put this snippet of code in your dev environment so you no longer